Freddie Grubb: Cycle trade

-Grubb opened a cycle business in Brixton, south London, in 1914 but the First World War started.
+Grubb opened a cycle business in Brixton, south London, in 1914, but the First World War started.
 Peter Duncan said:

-Grubb opened another shop after the war, with money from his clubmate Charlie Davey.
+Grubb opened another shop after the war with money from his clubmate Charlie Davey.
 Grubb went into partnership with Ching Allin in 1919, forming Allin & Grubb of 132 Whitehorse Road, Croydon.
 The two split in a row over cycle design.
 Allin & Grubb became A. H. Allin and began selling Davey cycles rather than Grubb.

-The cycle-trade historian Mick Butler, who called Grubb "not a very likable character", said:
+The cycle-trade historian Mick Butler, who called Grubb "not a very likeable character", said: